fluent/fluentd-docs-gitbook/input/tail.md

 ### Linux Capability

-Since v1.12.0, `in_tail` handles the following Linux cababilities if Fluentd's Linux capability handling module is enabled:
+Since v1.12.0, `in_tail` handles the following Linux capabilities if Fluentd's Linux capability handling module is enabled:

 * `CAP_DAC_READ_SEARCH` \(`:dac_read_search` on `in_tail` code.\)
 * `CAP_DAC_OVERRIDE` \(`:dac_override` on `in_tail` code.\)